"One more time around might do it" - Soundgarden

 In her recent New Statesman article on the election, Laurie Penny acknowledges that the most widespread arguments made in support of electoralism (e.g. 'if you don't vote you can't complain') are nonsensical and that voting cannot be the only route to radical political change; but she nonetheless advocates voting in order to keep the right-wing rotters, such as UKIP, from power.
 This is a fundamentally conservative position.
 Nothing is more serviceable to the British ruling class than the notion that parties such as UKIP pose a 'threat to democracy': it's an idea that can be used to sow illusions in the system.
 That is why UKIP and its representatives are excoriated by mainstream politicians and company CEOs and are the butt of endless jokes in social media memes and BBC comedy programmes, from The Now Show to Stewart Lee's Comedy Vehicle (much as I love Lee, his UKIP-bashing is easily the cheapest part of his act).
 The mockery of fatuous bigots and extremists gives the liberal soul the warm glow of moral superiority; but in the end it only serves to insulate the mainstream parties - parties that have brought far more misery to immigrants than UKIP ever could - from criticism.
 It is dominant ideology dressed up as satirical subversion.

 By way of full disclosure, I must admit that I did once vote in a British general election and at each election there is always something that makes me consider - just for a moment - casting a ballot.
-This time around, for instance, rent-a-gob Katie Hopkins has pledged to leave the UK if Labour wins the election; I have seldom been so tempted to vote.
-In reality, though, voting is the ultimate form of political alienation and it only validates a system that has long outlived its usefulness to humanity.
-The continuation of capitalism can only deepen poverty, war and environmental destruction and, in the present era, there is no 'progressive' political party that can begin to reverse this dynamic.
+This time around, for instance, rent-a-gob Katie Hopkins has pledged to leave the UK if Labour wins the election and in light of this I have never been so tempted to vote.
+In the present era, however, there is no 'progressive' capitalist party that can halt, let alone reverse the evident decline of the system.
 Every vote is a Yes for capitalism.